By default, the reordering functionality of the TileLayout is disabled.

 The following example demonstrates the reordering functionality in action.

-When the reordering of individual tiles is disabled, the end-user will not be able to drag them to a new position.
-Their initial position however might change as a result of the reordering or resizing of other tiles.
+When the reordering of individual tiles is disabled, the end user will not be able to drag them to a new position.
+Their initial position, however, may change as a result of the reordering or resizing of other tiles.

-The developer has full control over the order of the tiles, which can be manually updated through their order property.
+You have full control over the order of the tiles which can be manually updated through their

-The following example demonstrates swapping two items programmatically.
+The following example demonstrates how to swap two items programmatically.

-The reorder event of the TileLayout is fired when the end-user finishes dragging a tile to a new position.
+reorder event of the TileLayout is fired when the end user finishes dragging a tile to a new position.
 The exposed information in the event handler allows you to specify the position and the size of any tile in the TileLayout based on custom logic.
-Alternatively you could prevent the operation completely if a specific condition is not met.
+Alternatively, you can completely prevent the operation if a specific condition is not met.

 item—The currently resized tile.